Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 getTntId(): Promise<string>
 ```

-* A Promise object is returned which is resolved with the `tntId` value.
-The value will be `null` if no Target ID was set.
+* A Promise object is returned and is resolved with the `tntId` value.
+If no Target ID was set, this value will be `null`.

 #### Examples